tc39/faq/README.md

 Anyone may suggest new topics by [opening an issue](https://github.com/tc39/faq/issues/new).
 Delegates may add new topics by creating a Pull Request.

+If a delegate disagrees with one of these topics, it should be removed.
+It can be re-added if they and the original topic suggester are able to come to agreement on wording.

 ## Questions

 ### Why not just add a new version and fix all the mistakes?